 - i.
-Long-term Open Access consumers- persons availing or intending to avail the open access for a period equal to or more than five years. - ii.
+Long-term Open Access consumers persons availing or intending to avail the open access for a period equal to or more than five years. - ii.
 Medium-term Open Access consumers- persons availing or intending to avail the open access for a period of more than one year and less than 5 years. - iii.
-Short-term Open Access consumers- persons availing or intending to avail the open access for a period of one year or less.
+Short-term Open Access consumers- persons availing or intending to avail the open access for a period of up to one year.